phatblat/phatblat.github.io.bak/source/_posts/2014-09-14-git-sparse-checkout.markdown

 	git fetch origin
 ```

-If the fetch fails due to the `git://` protocol being blocked (port 9418), the indented commands will change the origin remote's url to one that uses https and try fetching again.
+If the fetch fails due to the `git://` protocol being blocked (port 9418), the indented commands will execute and change the origin remote's url to one that uses https and try fetching again.
 There is a significant delay before the fetch fails.
 I haven't figured out how to shorten the timeout that git uses.

 ```
 git config core.sparseCheckout true